yxd886/nfa/README.md

 2. After installing grpc, should install protocol buffer from the third_party directory of grpc.

 3. Need to install libssl-dev libunwind8-dev liblzma-dev.

+# Some notes for using DPDK mem_buf.

+1. Use clone to create a copy of a rte_mbuf.
+It is super fast, no data copy.